Oxford (village), New York

 Oxford is a village in Chenango County, New York, United States.
 The population was 1,450 at the 2010 census.
 The village is named after Oxford, Massachusetts, the hometown of the landowner.

-The village of Oxford is in the northern part of the town of Oxford, southwest of the city of Norwich.
+It is located in the south-central portion of Chenango County, known as the "southern tier," which is 8 miles southwest of the county seat, the City of Norwich.
+It is situated between the major metropolises of Binghamton to the south and Syracuse to the north and Oneonta to the east and Cortland to the west.

 History

 The village was founded by its first settlers in 1791, including the landowner Benjamin Hovey (1758–1811) who was later a business partner of Aaron Burr and his cousin Theodore Burr.

 The former Chenango Canal passed through the village, connecting the community to Utica and Binghamton.

 In 1985, many of its historic buildings were included in the Oxford Village Historic District on the National Register of Historic Places.

 Geography

 The village of Oxford is located in the northern part of the town of Oxford at 42°26′32″N 75°35′52″W (42.442354, -75.597822), in south-central Chenango County.
 The Chenango River, a south-flowing tributary of the Susquehanna River, divides the village.

 According to the United States Census Bureau, the village has a total area of 4.6 sqkm all land.

 New York State Route 12 (Canal Street) intersects New York State Route 220 (State Street to the west and Main Street to the east) in the village.
 NY-12 leads northeast 8 mi to Norwich, the county seat, and southwest 13 mi to Greene.